 Nicco is an active angel investor in technology startups, including Plympton (a publishing startup), UMS (mobile), Cignify (data analytics), and iDiet (health care).
 He advises several startups, including Blueprint Robotics and Good Labs.

 Most recently, Nicco Mele has served as Senior Vice President and Deputy Publisher of the Los Angeles Times.
 He focused on product, content, revenue, and audience development for all of the California News Group's brands, including growing existing digital products and services, identifying possible acquisitions, developing new business opportunities and launching new products.

 Nicco's first book, The End of Big: How The Internet Makes David The New Goliath, was published by St. Martin's Press on April 23, 2013.
 In it, he explores the consequences of living in a socially-connected society, drawing upon his years of experience as an innovator in politics and technology.
-The book was named by Amazon as one of the "Best Books of the Year So Far 2013" and has been translated into Japanese and Korean.
+The book has been translated into Japanese and Korean.

 From 2009-2014, Mele served on the faculty of the Harvard Kennedy School teaching graduate-level classes on the Internet and politics.
 In the spring of 2009, Mele was the Visiting Edward R. Murrow Lecturer at the Shorenstein Center on Media, Politics and Public Policy, and in the fall of 2008 he was a Fellow at the Institute of Politics at Harvard University.
 Prior to joining the Harvard Kennedy School, Mele taught at the Johns Hopkins Graduate School of Communications.